Open Internet Policy

 Inland Cellular does not block lawful content, applications, services, or non-harmful devices, subject to reasonable network management.
 Network management practices are set forth below.

 TERMS AND CONDITIONS OF SERVICE AND NETWORK MANAGEMENT PRACTICES

 Inland Cellular manages its network to provide quality service to its customers.
-Inland Cellular cannot guarantee that it can prevent spam, viruses, security attacks, network congestion and other actions which can affect service, but does use various filters, monitoring efforts and other measures to minimize the effects of spam, viruses, security attacks, network congestion and other actions which can affect the service provided to customers.
+Inland Cellular cannot guarantee that it can prevent spam, viruses, security attacks, network congestion and other actions which can affect service but do use various filters, monitoring efforts and other measures to minimize the effects of spam, viruses, security attacks, network congestion and other actions which can affect the service provided to customers.

 While Inland Cellular endeavors to keep network congestion to a minimum, from time to time congestion may occur, particularly as it may be related to the service capacity from third parties used by Inland Cellular to provide the customer with access to the world.
 Such service capacity is outside the control of Inland Cellular.